 For policies governing all graduate degrees, see Graduate Policies.

-Students may request transfer of up to 15 hours of graduate coursework from graduate non-degree status or from graduate study at another institution, or request a reduction of credit up to 6 hours based on a previously conferred graduate degree.
-Students should carefully review AP.6.5 and the policies governing graduate transfer of credit and reduction of credit.
-Transfer and reduction of credit is subject to the approval of the program director and graduate dean.
+Students may request transfer of up to 12 hours of graduate coursework from graduate non-degree status or up to 15 hours of graduate study at another institution.
+Students should carefully review AP.6.5 and the policies governing graduate transfer of credit.
+Transfer of credit is subject to the approval of the program director and graduate dean.

 Banner Code: LA-MA-COM